 Thanks for joining me today.
 Next week, part 2.

-No, in fact, I want you to develop a philosophy instead of worrying about all the components and details.
 When it comes to developing loving, satisfying relationships, remember this philosophy:

 The other person has needs, and when you can be the one to fulfill some or many of them, you will create synergy between you.
 That also works in reverse however.
 The best relationships are when you can both fulfill each other’s needs, and actually want to.